Rafael Devers Player Props: Red Sox vs. Mariners

-After batting .308 with a double, two home runs, three walks and three RBI in his past 10 games, Rafael Devers and the Boston Red Sox face the Seattle Mariners (who will hand the ball to Bryce Miller) at 9:40 PM ET on Tuesday.
+Rafael Devers -- hitting .316 in his past 10 games -- will be in action for the Boston Red Sox against the Seattle Mariners, with Logan Gilbert on the hill, on August 2 at 4:10 PM ET.

-He racked up three hits (going 3-for-4) in his last game against the Mariners.
+In his last game he had a hitless performance (0-for-3) against the Mariners.

 Rafael Devers Game Info & Props vs. the Mariners